-Your high school football workout is really not the best way to trim those love handles.
-It may have helped pack on the good pounds back then, but now that you're looking to drop weight rather than gain it, you need to switch things up.
+Your high school football workout really isn't the best way to trim those love handles.
+It may have helped pack on the muscle back then, but now that you're fighting fat, too, you need to switch things up.

-Most important, fat loss includes healthful eating.
-So definitely get your body moving, but bring your gym focus into the kitchen as well.
+But more than just your routine in the gym, fat loss includes healthful eating.
+So while it's definitely important to get your body moving, you also need to bring your focus to the kitchen.

 Most traditional exercise regimens are geared toward bodybuilding or cardiovascular conditioning only.
-They are not based on the best science available.
+They're not based on the best science available.

 Mark Mogavero, certified strength and conditioning specialist, and owner of Mogavero's Fitness Innovations

-There's no way around it: If you fuel yourself improperly, you will not make the progress you want.
+There's no way around it: If you fuel yourself improperly, you won't make the progress you want.
 Vigilance over every meal is necessary to maintain a healthy weight and lifestyle.

 If you want an easy way to watch what you're eating, keep a food journal.
 After all, gyms have mirrors on the walls to help you check that your exercise form is proper.
 Likewise, your food journal will ensure that your eating habits are proper.

 In fact, a food journal is mandatory for the first two weeks of training with Matt Blades, a certified personal trainer and owner of Fitness-N-Fun in Apopka, Fla.